fix/groovide/README.md

 `groovy groovy-app.groovy`

 Fire your favorite browser at [http://localhost:9090/explore/view?name=/](http://localhost:9090/explore/view?name=/).

-You will be prompt a user password. it is admin/groovide and it is not changeable yet, unless you change the source of auth/login
+You will be prompted for a user and a password.
+It is admin/groovide and it is not changeable yet, unless you change it in the source of auth/login.

 Enjoy!